1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

 ??? info "Titan Aero Clone"

-    The extruder seems to be a clone of the "E3D Titan Aero", apparently made by "XCR3D" (look out for "XCR3D Titan").
+    The extruder seems to be a clone of the "E3D Titan Aero", apparently made by "XCR3D" (look out for "XCR3D Titan") - besides the fact that a different kind of heatsink and hotend is being used here.
     Therefore one can have a look at the [official E3D assembly instruction of the E3D Titan Aero](https://e3d-online.zendesk.com/hc/en-us/articles/360016764817-Titan-Aero-Assembly-Guide-Edition-2-) when it comes down to solving issues or taking it apart.

 !!! warning "Retraction Settings"